Edin Višća: International career

 Višća represented Bosnia and Herzegovina at various youth levels.

-In November 2010, he received his first senior call-up, for a friendly game against Poland, and debuted in that game on 10 December.
+In November 2010, he received his first senior call up, for a friendly game against Poland, and debuted in that match on 10 December.

-In June 2014, Višća was named in Bosnia and Herzegovina's squad for 2014 FIFA World Cup, country's first major competition.
-He made his tournament debut in the opening group match against Argentina on 15 June.
+In June 2014, Višća was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
+He made his tournament debut in the opening group tie against Argentina on 15 June.

 On 12 June 2015, in a UEFA Euro 2016 qualifier against Israel, Višća scored a brace, his first senior international goals.

 He scored his first career hat-trick against South Korea on 1 June 2018.

 Višća retired from international football on 21 May 2021.

 Personal life

-Višća is a practising Muslim; along with international teammates Ibrahim Šehić, Muhamed Bešić, Armin Hodžić, Izet Hajrović, Sead Kolašinac and Ervin Zukanović he visited a mosque in Zenica during national team concentration.
+Višća is a practising Muslim; together with international teammates Ibrahim Šehić, Muhamed Bešić, Armin Hodžić, Izet Hajrović, Sead Kolašinac and Ervin Zukanović he visited a mosque in Zenica during the national team's concentration.